shopglobal/slipstream/README.md

 Before running the app, environmental variables must be set.
 Read about them below first.
 To run the server, simple do,

-	foreman start web
+	gem install foreman // if foreman is not installed foreman start web

 Now visit http://localhost:4000/ (port depends on `PORT` environmental variable) in your browser and you should see the main landing page.